EmilHvitfeldt/smltar/docs/08_dl_dnn.md

   step_tf(blurb)
 ```

 We will `prep()` and `bake()` this recipe to get out our processed data.
-The result will be quite sparse, since the blurbs are short and we are counting only the most frequent 1000 tokens after removing the Snowball stop word list.
+The result will be quite sparse, since the blurbs are short and we are counting only the most frequent 1000 tokens after removing the Snowball stop word list.\index{stop word lists!Snowball}

 ```r